botingw/langgraph-dev-navigator/README.md

 This section activates the powerful RAG and Knowledge Graph capabilities of the project by configuring and launching the `mcp-crawl4ai-rag` server submodule.

+You have three paths:
+- **Path A/B (Local):** Run your own backend.
+Complete all substeps (3.1–3.5).
+- **Path C (Hosted MCP / Remote only):** If you received the hosted URL from the maintainer, skip local backend setup, use Path C to configure your client, then jump to Step 4.
+The real URL is shared privately; the placeholder remains in this repo.

 #### 3.1: Prerequisites

 Before you begin, ensure you have the following: